Omega-3-acid ethyl esters 90 (includes EPA & DHA)

 Some medicines may be affected by Omacor, or they may affect how well Omacor works.

-These include medicines used to prevent clotting, such as warfarin.
+These include medicines used to prevent clotting, such as aspirin and warfarin.

 If you are taking these medicines, you may need additional blood tests, and the dose

 may need to be changed.

 Please talk with your doctor or pharmacist for further information.

 Follow your doctor's instructions about how and when to take this medicine.
 These

 directions may differ from the information contained in this leaflet.

 How much to take